shalini1298/TODO-using-React/README.md

 # TODO-using-React
-A basic todo app which add tasksand deletes.
+A basic todo app which add tasks and deletes.